 IGU continues to explore the potential for shipments of LNG with the Alaska Railroad Corporation (ARRC) as part of the overall IEP effort.
-As work continues to increase LNG storage capacity in the FNSB, rail delivery will be given future consideration.
-On June 21, 2021, ARRC received a renewal of the Federal Railroad Administrations approval transport liquefied natural gas, in intermodal portable tanks, in container-on -flatcar service on the ARRC rail system.
+On June 21, 2021, ARRC received a renewal of the Federal Railroad Administration's approval to transport liquefied natural gas, in intermodal portable tanks, in container-on-flatcar service on the ARRC rail system.
 The approval authorizes up to two trains per week with each train containing a maximum of 24 loaded portable tanks.
 The approval is effective through December 31, 2022.